Play HUD

 We recommend using Blinn-Phong for the Skin and Tattoo layers to ensure the Tattoo layer appears properly integrated with the skin.

 Customization of all implemented parameters is available by means of the aeros / Ck-OBS / DEV / applier / <layerName> objects, included in the box.
 The mesh permissions are set to COPY|TRANS|MOD and the script permissions are set to COPY|TRANS, making it possible to distribute or sell the appliers right away.
-The applier script reads data from the mesh faces, encodes them, and passes them to the Device.
-The applier can only target the Device owned by the same user.
+The applier script reads data from the mesh faces, encodes it, and passes it to the Device.
+The applier can only target a Device owned by the same user.

 Since the v109 release, there are five types of appliers in the box: